Tristan Le Govic

-Tristan Le Govic is a Breton harp player, singer and composer born in 1976.
+Tristan Le Govic (born 1976) is a Breton harp player, singer and composer.

 His repertoire combines traditional tunes from the Celtic nations, together with original compositions in a contemporary style played on the Celtic harp.

 Presentation

-Born in Brittany, Tristan Le Govic was only seven years old when he started learning the Celtic harp at the Plœmeur Conservatoire of Traditional Music.
-The attraction to music will never leave him.
+Born in Brittany, Tristan Le Govic was seven years old when he started learning the Celtic harp at the Plœmeur Conservatoire of Traditional Music.

-During his studies he gained numerous prizes and nominations that emphasize the recognition of a talented and accomplished musician.
-Performing on international stages, critics pronounce him as one of the leading Celtic harpers.

-His inspiration comes from the heart of music, poetry, real or imaginary legends, as well as nature or daily – but never innocent – impressions.
-Rhythm and Harmony are the musical predominant elements in his music.
-In perpetual movement, his world opens the gates of an extraordinary diversity.

-Comments have acclaimed: "The magic of his harp", "His virtuosity", "His exceptional musicality", "The grace of his technique".
-His concerts are described as being a moment of intense emotion.
-For the public, he is an enchanter.